tonygermano/webswing-mirror/documentation/content/docs/current/install/setup.md

 c:\webswing>java -jar webswing-server.war -h
 ```

-You can define following options in start scripts:
+You can define the following options in start scripts:

 Option						|Description						|Default value
 ----------------------------|-----------------------------------|-------------